pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

     * Since this is a static website, I just go into the directory and do a `git pull` and the new version becomes active.

 ## Monitoring and Analytics
-* I Host [Plausible Analytics](https://plausible.io/docs/self-hosting) on the Pi to gather web analytics.
+* [Plausible Analytics](https://plausible.io/docs/self-hosting) running on the Pi to gather web analytics.
-* I run [n8n](https://n8n.io/) on the pi to monitor services and run other automations.
+* [n8n](https://n8n.io/) is setup to monitor services and run other workflows
   * This is integrated with my Telegram account which acts as a central place to receive notifications
   * I plan to add more workflows in the future for personal projects here.
 * Cloudflare Tunnel Notifications